-Getting a Commercial Learner’s Permit
+Obtaining a Commercial Learner’s Permit

-- You must be at least 18-years-old if you will be transporting property within state lines, and at least 21-years-old if you will be transporting people, and
+- You must be at least 18-years-old if you will be transporting property within state lines or be at least 21-years-old if you will be transporting people, and

 |All school buses||School bus endorsement exam and passenger transport exam|

 |Drivers required to transport hazardous material||Hazardous material exam|

 |Drivers required to transport liquids in bulk||Tanker exam|

 |Drivers required to pull double or triple trailers||Doubles/triples exam|

 When you pass a knowledge exam, the results are valid for 180 days.
 You may receive only three CLPs in two years.
 A CLP is valid for 180 days.

-Holders of a valid CLP may operate a commercial motor vehicle only when accompanied by the holder of a valid commercial driver’s license (CDL) who has the proper class and endorsement(s) necessary to operate the commercial motor vehicle.
+Holders of a valid CLP may operate a commercial motor vehicle only when accompanied by the holder of a valid commercial driver’s license (CDL), who has the proper class and endorsement(s) necessary to operate the commercial motor vehicle.